lukasstk/Seminar-ProbabilisticML-Deep-Ensembles/README.md

 ## Overview

-This repository contains code and experiments related to the seminar **"Deep Ensembles"**, focusing on the practical and theoretical aspects of combining Deep Ensembles with Bayesian Neural Networks (BNNs).
+This repository contains code and experiments related to the seminar **"Probabilistic ML"**, focusing on the practical and theoretical aspects of combining Deep Ensembles with Bayesian Neural Networks (BNNs).
 The experiments are primarily conducted on image classification benchmarks such as MNIST, MNIST-Corrupted, and CIFAR-10.

 ## Motivation